 Common causes of breast lumps while breastfeeding

-Some engorgement (full tender breasts) when your milk first comes in and in the first few weeks can be quite normal, but swollen lumpy breasts at other times may mean your baby isn’t draining the milk from all areas of the breast.
-Contact your IBCLC lactation consultant or breastfeeding helper to find the cause of your engorgement and see Engorged Breasts for further help.
+Engorged breasts (full tender breasts which may feel lumpy) when your milk first comes in and in the first few weeks after your baby’s birth can be quite normal, but swollen lumpy breasts at other times may mean your baby isn’t draining the milk from all areas of the breast equally.2 This could be due to suboptimal positioning and attachment, infrequent feeds or something else.
+See Engorged Breasts for further help.

 Blocked milk duct

-If engorgement or blocked ducts are not relieved promptly a mother may get symptoms of mastitis—inflammation of the breast.
-This will be very painful and may cause mum to feel generally unwell with flu type symptoms such as feeling achey and shivery.
-Left untreated, mastitis may be associated with an infection requiring antibiotics.
-See Mastitis Symptoms and Treatment for further information to prevent and treat mastitis.
+When engorgement or blocked ducts are not relieved promptly a mother may get symptoms of mastitis which causes severe breast pain in addition to symptoms that can extend to the whole body.
+The mother may feel generally unwell with flu type symptoms such as feeling achey and shivery.
+If it isn’t managed carefully, mastitis may be associated with an infection requiring antibiotic treatment.
+See Mastitis Symptoms and Treatment for much more information to prevent and treat mastitis.

+Between 3–11% of women with acute mastitis may develop a breast abscess.4 The abscess is a pocket of pus contained within the breast and is more likely to develop following painful engorgement or mastitis that wasn’t treated promptly.
 An abscess will usually be felt as a painful, swollen lump inside the breast, and a mother may have a high temperature.
-The abscess is a pocket of pus and is more likely to develop following painful engorgement or mastitis that wasn’t treated promptly.
 For more information about diagnosis and urgent treatment see Do I Have a Breast Abscess?

-For further information about diagnostic tests and the radiological appearance of a galactocele see Galactoceles (breast-cancer.ca, Steven Halls, 2016).
+For further information about diagnostic tests and the radiological appearance of a galactocele see Galactoceles (breast-cancer.ca, Steven Halls, accessed 21 July 2022).

 Lumps in the armpit?